 In 1996, the band was invited to perform for the 25th Anniversary of Walt Disney World.
 After spending all night at the Magic Kingdom, the band performed in the “Remember the Magic” Parade.

 The Marching Knights would travel internationally for the first time in 2003.
 The band, under the direction of Richard Greenwood and Ron Ellis, travelled to Sweden for the Eksjö International Tattoo Marching Band Festival, performing several times throughout their trip, as well as visiting many sites along the way.

 In 2007, the Marching Knights made their “Hollywood Debut” by performing in the move “Sydney White”.
-They were in two scenes in the movie, and our fight song performed.
+They were in two scenes in the movie, and performed our fight song.

-Today, the Marching Knights are the largest and most visible student organization at the University of Central Florida.
+To this day, the Marching Knights are the largest and most visible student organization at the University of Central Florida.
 They are known for their high-energy performances, unique and contemporary drill designs, and musical selections including genres such as Jazz, Pop, Classical, Soundtracks, and more.
-The 365+ members experience the thrill of performing for tens of thousands of fans each year at UCF Football games, high school exhibitions, local parades, and bowl and championship games.
+The 375+ members experience the thrill of performing for tens of thousands of fans each year at UCF Football games, high school exhibitions, local parades, and bowl and championship games.
 With a commitment to excellence in performance, both on and off the field, the Marching Knights truly are “The Pride of Central Florida.”